stephenlaichaowen/pokedex-nuxtjs/README.md

 ---

-The app initially loads 150 pokemon card, it is a little heavy work to load so many info(images+text) instantaneously, an improvement can be made to add infinite scroll + Intersection Observer + image preloader to optimize the app
+The app initially loads 150 pokemon card, it is a little heavy work to load so many info(images+text) instantaneously, an improvement can be made to add infinite scroll + Intersection Observer + image preloader to optimize the app.  watch live demo [here](https://pokedex-nuxtjs.netlify.app)

 ## Build Setup